 Sexual function—If the erectile nerves are damaged during prostatectomy, which was standard during this type of surgery up until the mid-1980s, the ability to achieve erection is lost, though sexual desire is not affected.
 Erectile dysfunction can also result from damage to these nerves by radiation therapy, though this process usually occurs more slowly over time.

-Modern techniques in surgery (nerve-sparing), radiation (intensity modulated radiation therapy, positioning devices, 3-D conformal technologies), and seed placement (brachytherapy) have been developed to try to minimize these side effects, and this process continues to improve.
+Modern techniques in surgery (nerve-sparing), radiation (intensity modulated radiation therapy, positioning devices, 3-D conformal technologies, stereotactic body radiation therapy), and seed placement (brachytherapy) have been developed to try to minimize these side effects, and this process continues to improve.